Timi-G/amazon-Brands-Scraper/README.md

     - Check terminal celery worker was started to ensure celery task is received (a log message should show that scrape has started)
     - If task hasn't started, select your saved periodic task and choose option "Run selected tasks" from "Actions" dropdown.
 Tap Go
     - Scraping for created brands should have started.
 Confirm in terminal celery worker was started
-  - Alternatively, start celery beat in terminal:
-    - Open another terminal or Windows PowerShell ensuring venv activated
-    - From the amazonProductListing root directory, run `celery -A amazonProductListing beat -l info` in the terminal

   **Check code execution and frontend viewership section in this documentation for how to view the Django website**